A woman holding up a pair of old-fashioned scales, balancing a bowl on either side. One of the two bowls is full of rice.

 Oxfam works with partners, often experts in their subjects and regions, to try and quickly limit some of the impact of emergencies so that everyone has equal access to the essentials.

-Some crises leave people without enough access to clean water, for example – but those who have more money may be more able to buy bottled water even if the limited supplies make it very expensive.
-In a situation like this, Oxfam’s partners would be working to provide enough water for everyone, so that those who have less can also stay healthy and well.
+Some crises leave people without enough access to clean water, for example – but those who have more money will be able to buy bottled water even if the limited supplies make it very expensive.
+In a situation like this, Oxfam’s partners would work to provide enough water for everyone, so that those who have less can also stay healthy and well.

 You can help Oxfam and our partners act in crises by giving even a small amount to our emergencies fund, which helps us to be ready to act whatever and wherever the emergency is.